 - Install the VPN or VPN apps on all your devices.
 Even if you don’t need a VPN on all devices at a specific time, it is useful to set them all (or almost) once you subscribed to the service.
 You save yourself time.

 - Choose the VPN protocol based on the online activity you’re performing.
 For example, if you need high-speed connections for your daily VPN routine, use PPTP.
-If you need to bypass specific filtering systems, use robust protocols like SSTP or Stealth VPN.
+If you need to bypass specific filtering systems, use robust protocols like SSTP, Stealth VPN, Double VPN.

 - If you’re deeply preoccupied with your online security, make sure to make the most of what your VPN provider has to offer.
 Look for advanced VPN features and make sure to use them.
 Such features might be the Kill Switch (Internet Kill Switch or Application KillSwitch), of different options that keep you away from IP leaking or DNS leaks.